khushaljethava/khushaljethava.github.io/_posts/2026-03-29-AutoML-with-Python-Automated-Machine-Learning.md

 ## Summary

 AutoML automates model selection, hyperparameter tuning, and pipeline construction.
 Auto-sklearn is best for scikit-learn users who want a drop-in replacement for manual tuning.
 TPOT is unique in its genetic programming approach and its ability to export standalone pipelines.
 H2O AutoML scales to large datasets and provides built-in explainability tools.
 Start with AutoML for baselines, then refine manually when you need more control over the model architecture or deployment constraints.

+---

+## Related Posts

+- [MLOps with Python: Building Production ML Pipelines](/posts/MLOps-with-Python-Production-ML-Pipelines/) - Deploy your AutoML-selected models with experiment tracking, CI/CD, and monitoring
+- [Fine-Tuning Large Language Models with Python](/posts/Fine-Tuning-LLMs-with-Python/) - When your task needs a large language model rather than traditional ML
+- [Explainable AI with Python: SHAP and LIME](/posts/Explainable-AI-with-Python-SHAP-LIME/) - Understand why your AutoML model makes specific predictions